celsasser/tiny-suite/graph/README.md

 2. Don't allow user to create their own symbols.
 It's a simple addition should this guy's maiden voyage shows promise.

-### Grammar
+### Grammar/Syntax

-The grammar is a lot like ini files which used to (and may still be used) as configuration files by windows.
+The grammar and syntax is a lot like Windows old INI grammar and syntax.

 `*` - property values prefaced with `*` are optional.